ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 # Developer Quickstart

-Obscuro is 100% EVM & uses Solidity, no different than Ethereum or any other L2 on Ethereum.
+Obscuro is 100% EVM and uses Solidity, no different than Ethereum or any other L2 on Ethereum.
 What makes developers achieve this encryption is simple tweaks in the code that we'll show you using a simple data storage example.
 In Obscuro, the internal node database is encrypted, and the contract execution is also encrypted inside the TEE.
 Nobody (which includes node operators and the sequencer) can access the internal state of a contract.

 :::info
 Public state variables in Solidity automatically get a getter function, making them easily accessible.